bitloops/blog/articles/developer-productivity-has-a-cancer-and-its-called-technical-debt.md

 ---
-title: Developer Productivity has a cancer and its called technical debt
+title: Developer productivity has a cancer and its called technical debt!
 description: Developers want to be productive, solve problems and see their hard work come to fruition.
 Technical debt reduces productivity greatly when unmanaged!
 author: Antonis
 date: 03-12-2022